balena-io/docs/pages/learn/manage/actions.md

 ### Deactivate Device

 This setting will [deactivate the device][inactive-devices] and charge a one-time deactivation fee.
-To deactivate, the device must be offline, not be part of a Starter fleet, and be attached to a valid billing account.
+To deactivate, the device must be offline and be attached to a valid billing account.

 ### Grant Support Access